AlaaHijazi1/Fresh/README.md

-# 🥤 Fresh – Manage All Your Favorite Drinks in One Place
+# 🥤 Fresh – Manage All Your Favorite Drinks

 Welcome to Fresh, your personal drink manager!
 Easily add, edit, favorite, and search through a variety of drinks in a smooth and intuitive interface designed for the best user experience.